How to Use a Stud Finder Properly (and Why It Lies)

 Step 5: Check Aussie 450 mm and 600 mm spacing patterns

 Aussie internal stud-frame walls are at 450 mm or 600 mm centres.
-Once you’ve found one stud, the next stud should be exactly 450 mm or 600 mm to one side.
+Once you’ve found one stud, the next stud should be exactly 450 or 600 mm to one side.
 Measure across, mark the spot, sweep.
-If a stud finder shows a stud at 380 mm or 530 mm, something’s off — either the original spacing is non-standard (uncommon in mass-built homes), or the tool is reading something else.
+If a stud finder shows a stud at 380 mm or 530 mm, something’s off — either non-standard original spacing (uncommon in mass-built homes), or the tool is reading something else.
+Cheap stud finders calibrated for US 16-inch (406 mm) spacing miss the 600 mm Aussie members on first sweep because their detection algorithm expects something in that range.
+Franklin ProSensor 710 has 13 sensors and reads everything in a 130 mm window — far less prone to this — but at $200 it’s overkill for casual DIY.
+If you’re locating studs to hang curtains or blinds on plasterboard, the same cross-sweep applies.

 Step 6: Magnet test for screws

-A simple cross-check.
+Simple cross-check.
 Aussie Gyprock is screwed to studs with metal screws at 200 mm centres along each stud.
 Run a strong fridge magnet along the wall vertically where the stud finder thinks a stud is.
-The magnet should “bump” at every screw position — about every 200 mm.
+The magnet “bumps” at every screw position — about every 200 mm.
+Three magnet bumps in a vertical line and that line is over a stud.
+No bumps = stud finder lied.
+This is the cheapest, most reliable confirmation in your whole toolkit.
+Easy as.

 Step 7: AC live detection — turn it on, always